pabloduran016/Spy4Cast/README.md

         staticmethod F.checkf(f: F, other: int | F) -> bool:
             return (other & f) == f

-    ChunkType: Type of the chunk passed intop dask.
+    spy4cast.stypes.ChunkType: Type of the chunk passed intop dask.
       Equivalent to int | tuple[int, ...] | tuple[tuple[int, ...] ,...] | dict[str | int: int]

-    RDArgs: dataclass that can be used to create the arguments passed into readers like syp4cast.readers.Spy4caster that create multiple ReadData objects
+    spy4cast.stypes.RDArgs: dataclass that can be used to create the arguments passed into readers like syp4cast.readers.Spy4caster that create multiple ReadData objects

         RDArgs.as_dict: returns its attributes as dict to pass into ReadData with the `**` operator

-    RDArgsDict: TypedDict of RDArgs.as_ddict return value
+    spy4cast.stypes.RDArgsDict: TypedDict of spy4cast.stypes.RDArgs.as_dict return value

 ## Errors